Amirk390/Command-Line-Research/README.md

 To make the command permanant when you’re done, hit CTRL+X to exit.
 You’ll have to restart the Terminal or create a new window before you’ll be able to use those aliases.

+### For windows users

+its the same as above but the command is:

+    DOSKEY name=’command‘